Testosterone is not a reason for being ineligible to donate.

 If you do not meet regular donor criteria or your physician requires that you be drawn more often than 8 weeks, the Prescription/Enrollment Form will need to be completed and signed by your physician.
 This form is valid for one year from the date the physician signs the form.

 This is a donor driven program; you and your physician will determine when you need to be drawn.
 You are responsible for scheduling appointments as your physician instructs.
 The form will allow you to be drawn with at least a 2 week (14 days) interval between donations.
 It does not require you to donate every 2 weeks.
 You can donate at your neighborhood Carter BloodCare Donor Center.
 Unfortunately, you are not able to donate at Mobile Drives.
 You may only donate whole blood.

 The Prescription/Enrollment form needs to be completely filled out and signed by your physician.
 Please do not alter or add to the form, as this will delay your enrollment.
 Submit the completed form by email to DN@carterbloodcare.org or fax (817) 412-5609.

-As a member of our testosterone program, WE ALWAYS OFFER PHLEBOTOMY AT NO CHARGE TO YOU as long as you continue testosterone therapy and have a need to be drawn.
-If you do not qualify to donate or become deferred, we can make arrangements to draw your blood as long as is necessary.
-Please contact Donor Notification at (817) 412-5603, Monday to Friday, 8am to 5pm to assist with deferrals.
+As a member of our testosterone program, WE OFFER PHLEBOTOMY AT NO CHARGE TO YOU.
+If you do not qualify to donate or become deferred, please contact Donor Notification at (817) 412-5603, Monday to Friday, 8am to 5pm to assist with deferrals.